-Anita Kovacevic is a Canadian freelance photographer with a Bosnian background, currently living in Austria.
-She is an internationally published and exhibited fine art photographer whose side passion is photo documentary work.
+Anita Kovacevic is a Canadian/Bosnian freelance photographer, currently living and working in the Republic of Srpska in Bosnia and Herzegovina.
+She is an internationally published and exhibited award-winning fine art photographer, whose side passion is photo documentary work.
 She has interest in environmental subjects, social issues and cultural significance/happenings.
-Anita is a member of NPPA-National Press Photographers Association.
+Anita is an affiliate member artist of the Circle foundation for the Arts and certified photojournalist for the Camerapixo magazine as well as for the NYI PhotoWorld magazine.
+(NYI - New York Institute).

 "When the war ends, wounds remain."